Nick Barton is a resident of Ankeny and a candidate for Polk County Board of Supervisors for the third district.

 After the 2016 election, instead of packing up and leaving for the next campaign, Nick realized how much he enjoyed living in the Des Moines area, and decided to stay in Ankeny.
 He now works as a small business account manager for Apple, helping local organizations implement technology solutions.
 He is a member of the Polk County Democrats Central Committee and is active with Ankeny Area Democrats.

-Now, Nick is stepping out from behind-the-scenes to put his own name on the ballot and give voters of Ankeny, Altoona, Bondurant, Pleasant Hill, and Mitchellville a progressive choice for Supervisor this November.
+Now, Nick is stepping out from behind-the-scenes to put his own name on the ballot and give voters of Ankeny, Altoona, Bondurant, Pleasant Hill, and Mitchellville a new choice for Supervisor this November.
 Since the third district was drawn in 2010, Republican Supervisor Steve Van Oort has never been challenged for the seat, either in a primary or a general election.
 In 2018, the district split 50/50, Democrat/Republican, up and down the ballot, from the Governor’s race to local offices.
-In 2020, Nick is running as a progressive alternative with an issue-centered campaign focused on providing quality mental health services, advancing county conservation efforts, preparing for future public health emergencies, and advancing openness and accountability within county government.
+In 2020, Nick is running as a new voice with an issue-centered campaign focused on providing quality mental health services, advancing county conservation efforts, preparing for future public health emergencies, and advancing openness and accountability within county government.